prudhvikaranam/ptk-accordion/README.md

 # ptk-accordion

-Lightweight and accessible accordion developed with pure Vanilla JavaScript, With the script file and accordion stylesheet in this project you can create accordion on your website.
+Create a simple lightweight accordion by just adding your desired accordion data as a JSON structure to the ptk-accordion custom tag.

 ## Installation